 Currently assigned to the Orphans' Court Division are Administrative Judge Matthew D. Carrafiello, Judge John W. Herron, and Judge George W. Overton.

-The Court's jurisdiction extends to minors, incapacitated persons, decedents, trusts, principals and agents under powers of attorney, non-profit charitable organizations, cemetery companies, birth records and marriage licenses.
+The Court's jurisdiction extends to minors, incapacitated persons, decedents, trusts, principals and agents under powers of attorney, non-profit charitable organizations, cemetery companies, and marriage licenses.
 The Court appoints guardians for minors and incapacitated persons to handle their financial affairs and/or their health and safety needs.
 The actions and accounts of fiduciaries, including guardians, agents under powers of attorney, executors, administrators, and trustees are examined and audited.
 The Court hears disputes involving inheritance and estate tax and marital license issues.
 Questions regarding the administration and distribution of the decedents', minors' and incapacitated persons' estates, testamentary and inter vivos trusts, special needs trusts, non-profit corporations organized for charitable purposes, as well as Appeals from the Register of Wills are adjudicated and resolved.
 Settlements of actions involving minors, incapacitated persons, decedent's estates and wrongful death and survival beneficiaries are reviewed.
 Authorizations to act as an approved corporate fiduciary are issued by the Court.

 Resources available on the Orphans' Court's website include: a Guardian's Manual, the current year's Audit List Calendar, the list of currently approved Corporate Fiduciaries, a manual and tutorial to the electronic filing system, the Orphans' Court Rules for the Supreme Court of Pennsylvania, Philadelphia County Orphans' Court Rules, Links to commonly used Forms and the Philadelphia Estate Practitioner Handbook as well as access to the Online Docket System and the Electronic Filing System.